 These subjects are offered in English, in which international and Japanese students study Japanese society, systems, culture and values together to deepen their understanding of Japan and develop the ability to disseminate information about Japan.

 We develop professionals capable of establishing tourism businesses in companies found in a wide range of fields, including traditional tourism industries, such as travel agencies, hotels, airline companies, and hospitality enterprises.
-A range of business conditions are developing including food tourism, eco/green tourism, spiritual tourism, and sports tourism, and the demand for professionals who have studied tourism continues to grow.
-Employment in government and public sector institutions and in NPOs / NGOs involved in regional or town development will also an important career path for graduates.
+A range of business conditions are changing in food tourism, eco/green tourism, spiritual tourism, and sports tourism, and the demand for professionals who have studied tourism continues to grow.
+Employment in government and public sectors and in NPOs / NGOs with regional development expertise will also be an important career path for graduates.

 * Please replace (at) by @.